qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

 It contains widgets to:

 - type expressions using functions and/or fields.
 A preview of the expression's result is displayed at the bottom of the dialog.
 - select the appropriate function among a list.
-A search box helps to quickly find a particular function or field.
-Double-clicking on its name adds it to the expression being written.
+A search box is available to filter the list and quickly find a particular function or field.
+Double-clicking on the item's name adds it to the expression being written.
 - display help for each function selected.
 When a field is selected, this widget shows a sample of its values.
 Double-clicking a value adds it to the expression.